-We have realized at DreamApply that our marketing tool-set is going to be absolutely crucial for the success of our customers.
+We have realized at DreamApply that our marketing tool set will be crucial for the success of our customers.

-In short, you will probably be doing a lot more (online) marketing, it will cost more per enrolled student and you should be really smart on how you spend your budget.
+In short, you will probably be doing a lot more (online) marketing, it will cost more per enrolled student, and you should be brilliant at how you spend your budget.

-This is why we have gone into overdrive in making our already comprehensive marketing features even better.
-Feel free to take a detour and read an overview of the upgrades done in DreamApply marketing tools over the past few month.
+This is why we have gone into overdrive to improve our comprehensive marketing features.
+Feel free to take a detour and read an overview of the upgrades done in DreamApply marketing tools over the past few months.

-Today, however, we would like to introduce the latest advancement – built-in automagic support for UTM parameters!
+Today, however, we would like to introduce the latest advancement – built-in automatic support for UTM parameters!

-This is rather special, since we have reason to believe that no other admissions solution on the market has gone into this level of detail.
-For us it was a logical step, as it ties in beautifully with the rest of our marketing tools.
+This is rather special since we have reason to believe that no other admissions solution on the market has gone into this level of detail.
+It was a logical step for us, as it ties in beautifully with the rest of our marketing tools.

 So what are UTM parameters?

-We will go into more detail immediately, but just to get us started – UTM parameters are little chunks of information you can add to your links to make it clear which campaign or activity they are associated with.
+We will go into more detail immediately, but to get us started – UTM parameters are little chunks of information you can add to your links to clarify which campaign or activity they are associated with.
 This matters little to the users who end up clicking on those links, but it will help you in a big way!

 Where can you use UTM parameters?

-In fact, if you are placing any link into any online marketing material (emails, ads, affiliates sites, etc.) you should equip them with UTM parameters.
-For example, imagine you have two parallel activities – a Facbook ad and an email campaign with Mailchimp.
-In both cases, you might want the clicks to land on the very same page — making it hard to distinguish between the results of two campaigns.
+If you place links into any online marketing material (emails, ads, affiliates sites, etc.), you should equip them with UTM parameters.
+For example, imagine you have two similar activities – a Facebook ad and an email campaign with Mailchimp.
+In both cases, you might want the clicks to land on the same page — making it hard to distinguish between the results of two campaigns.

-Sure, both Facbook Ads and Mailchimp have some reporting tools.
-But those tools do not tell you want happened to those clicks later on.
-Did they submit an application?
+Sure, both Facebook Ads and Mailchimp have some reporting tools.
+But those tools do not tell you what happens to those clicks later.
+Did they apply?
 Were they accepted?
 Did they end up enrolling?
 Which campaign was more successful in terms of enrolled students?
-For these sort of insights, you need DreamApply.
+For these sorts of insights, you need DreamApply.

-This is where UTM parameters come in – they help you to “differentiate” the links you are sending your users (they look different!), but do not alter how the links actually work.
-For example these two links work exactly the same:
+This is where UTM parameters come in – they help you to “differentiate” the links you are sending your users (they look different!) but do not alter how the links work.
+For example, these two links work the same:

-DreamApply can look for those “differentiating” parameters and, once the user registers, will automatically assign them appropriate trackers like “Mailchimp” or “Facebook” & “Traffic”.
-Once you have tagged your leads / applicants in this fashion, any further activities in DreamApply can be analyzed easily.
+DreamApply can look for those “differentiating” parameters and, once the user registers, will automatically assign them, appropriate trackers, like “Mailchimp” or “Facebook” & “Traffic.”
+Once you have tagged your leads/applicants in this fashion, any other activities in DreamApply can be analyzed easily.

-Above, is a sneak peek of the kind of filtering options you can apply to leads, applicants, or applications across all views.
+The image shows a sneak peek of the filtering options you can apply to leads, applicants, or applications across all views.
 But more on this later.

-Here is the complete list, but keep in mind that all of them are optional – you can add just one (usually utm_campaign) or even all 5 (but this is rare).
+Here is the complete list, but remember that all of them are optional – you can add just one (usually utm_campaign) or even all 5 (but this is rare).

 utm_campaign: This names the specific campaign the link was placed into.
 For example, you could use “Drive traffic to course search” or “Late admissions campaign”

 utm_source: This identifies where the traffic comes from.
-This chould include social media platforms, search engines and so forth.
-An example would be “LinkedIn”.
+This should include social media platforms, search engines, and so forth.
+An example would be “LinkedIn.”

 utm_content: This allows you to drill down to the individual call to action that worked.
-For example, you may have had the same link twice in the same email (once at the top, and once at the bottom).
-So you may want to keep a separate count of which one of them worked better.
-An example could then be “Footer link”.
+For example, you may have had the same link twice in the same email (once at the top and once at the bottom).
+So you may want to keep a separate count of which worked better.
+An example could then be the “Footer link.”

-utm_term: This identifies keywords used in ads, such as “master programmes”, or “summer school courses”, so you can see what your users actually searched for when they found your ads.
+utm_term: This identifies keywords used in ads, such as “master programs” or “summer school courses,” so you can see what your users searched for when they found your ads.

 How can you do this yourself?

-If you Google “utm builder” you will likely find a lot of free tools to prepare your links in the correct way.
-For example, this one and this one seem to work well.
-There are also more fancy solutions to manage and organize your campaign links effectively.
+If you Google “UTM builder,” you will likely find a lot of free tools to prepare your links accurately.
+For example, GA DEV Tools seems to work well.
+More fancy solutions like Terminus UTM builder also exist to manage and organize your campaign links effectively.

-One little-know fact is that Facebook Ads even has a built-in “UTM builder”.
+One little-known fact is that Facebook Ads has a built-in “UTM builder.”
 This is why we picked them for our step-by-step example.

-You might already realize what you can type into the text box, but for ease of use, click on “Build a URL Parameter”.
-This is what you will see:
+You might already realize what you can type into the text box, but click “Build a URL Parameter” for ease of use.

 For Google Ads, it is slightly more complicated.
-You have to paste the UTM parameters into the “Final URL suffix”, as described here.
+You must paste the UTM parameters into the “Final URL suffix,” described here.

 UTM parameters are magic in DreamApply!

-If you have used DreamApply before, you probably know that all marketing tools (entry points, kiosks, advisors, leads import, bonus codes, etc) are centered around “trackers”.
-For each marketing activity or source of leads, there is a tracker, which allows you to filter applicants, applications, tables, and reports and compare the results of various activities in terms of registered leads, submitted applications, or even enrolled students!
+If you have used DreamApply before, you probably know that all marketing tools (entry points, kiosks, advisors, leads import, bonus codes, etc.) are centered around “trackers.”
+There is a tracker for each marketing activity or source of leads, which allows you to filter applicants, applications, tables, and reports and compare the results of various activities in terms of registered leads, submitted applications, or even enrolled students!

-There is a lot packed into the screenshot above, but essentially you can see how you can filter your applications in a particular status across various marketing activities.
-Here the user might be analyzing application numbers from some paid campaigns (courtesy of UTM tracking) versus results delivered from some agents / advisors.
+A lot is packed into the screenshot above, but you can see how you can filter your applications in a particular status across various marketing activities.
+Here the user might be analyzing application numbers from some paid campaigns (courtesy of UTM tracking) versus results from some agents/advisors.

-The same sort of filtering also applies to the leads management, report generation, search, and applicant task analysis pages.
-In essence, all data in DreamApply can be sliced and diced according to your marketing activities.
+The same filtering applies to lead management, report generation, search, and applicant task analysis pages.
+All data in DreamApply can be sliced and diced according to your marketing activities.

-Furthermore – the UTM parameters addon in DreamApply has no complex settings or configuration options at all, it is fully automatic.
+Furthermore – the UTM parameters addon in DreamApply has no complex settings or configuration options.
+It is fully automatic.
 You can create the reports you need.